-The base data was reviewed to validate that the expenses reflect the population and services included in the GF and P4HB benefit packages.
+The base data was reviewed to validate that the expenses reflect the population and services included in the GF360 benefit package.
 Through this process, the following adjustments were considered and applied to the underlying base data.
-The below base data adjustments are applicable to both the GF and P4HB programs unless otherwise specified.

 Base Data Adjustments to Encounter Data: